 Thermocouples consist of two dissimilar metal wires joined at a hot junction; as temperature changes, a millivolt signal is generated.
 The most common alloy combinations are known as type J and type K thermocouples (ANSI/IEC code).
 Advantages of thermocouple sensors include low cost, small size, wide temperature ranges and faster response (than RTDs).
 Many installation styles are available.

 Thermocouples have two dissimilar metal wires joined at the hot junction.
 As temperature changes, a millivolt signal is read at the cold junction.
-The most common types of temperature thermocouples are type j thermocouples and type k thermocouples.
+The most common types of temperature thermocouples are type J thermocouples and type K thermocouples.
 Advantages of thermocouple sensors include: low cost, small size, wider temperature ranges and faster response than RTDs.
 The disadvantages of using temperature thermocouples include: they are less linear and accurate than RTDs, a matching extension wire is needed, and thermocouples are sensitive to electrical noise.

 Resistance Temperature Detectors (RTDs) have a linear increase in resistance as temperature rises.
 RTDs come in 2-,3- or 4-wire versions.
 A 2-wire RTD signal is affected by the distance to the controller.
 3-wire or 4-wire RTDs can compensate for line losses.